2nd Eurovision Semi-Final

 “It was a dream come true,” Cosmó gushed after the performance in a conversation with Victoria Swarovski, thanking the audience for celebrating him so enthusiastically.
 His goal for today had been to convince the audience that he rightfully belongs in the final.

 Can’t get enough of Cosmó’s “Tanzschein” performance?
-Then check it out here:
+Then you can watch the performance here:

-Swarovski takes fans’ breath away with her dress
+Swarovski takes fans’ breath away with sexy looks

 Victoria Swarovski also left fans breathless with a costume change.
-After her wet start, she heated things up for the fans in a glittering naked dress!
+After a wet start, she heated things up for the fans in a glittering naked dress!
 A real eye-catcher!

 Swarovski’s hot dress naturally also sparked conversation among fans watching at home: